 Weight loss can be slow and frustrating.
 The progress is often hard to see since you see yourself every day and don’t see big differences as do those who don’t see you for a while.
 A weight loss tracker printable shows you are making progress even when you don’t feel like you are.
 A body measurement tracker is important because you often lose inches, but it doesn’t show on the scale.
 It gives a more accurate picture regarding fat loss than a scale does.

 Weight Loss Tracker Printable

-You can change the backgrounds and edit the text on each of the following printables.
+You can change the backgrounds and edit the text on each of these charts.
 Download each template as an image file (jpg or png) or in PDF format.